How to Find Research Supervisors

 Remember, finding the right research supervisor requires careful consideration and compatibility with your research interests and goals.
 It’s essential to conduct thorough research and communicate effectively when reaching out to potential supervisors.

+Do you have any comments on how to find research supervisors?
 How do you find PIs and academic supervisors in your academic journey?
-Which ways do you follow to find them?

 Author Since: September 7, 2021